-Turning its video-game console into a video-on-demand device, Sony last week launched the PlayStation Store, an online portal that will let users of the company's newest game devices download 300 full-length movies and 1,200 TV episodes.
+Turning its video-game console into a video-on-demand device, Sony on Tuesday launched the PlayStation Store, an online portal that will let users of the company’s newest game devices download 300 full-length movies and 1,200 TV episodes.

 Sony initially will rent and sell video content from studios including 20th Century Fox, Lionsgate Entertainment, MGM Studios, Paramount Pictures, Sony Pictures Entertainment and Warner Bros.
 Entertainment.

-The portal also will rent TV shows from various television partners — including A&E Television Networks, Discovery Communications and Turner Broadcasting System — as well as movies from Walt Disney Studios.
+The portal also will rent TV shows from various television partners—including A&E Television Networks, Discovery Communications and Turner Broadcasting System—as well as movies Walt Disney Studios.

-Movie titles include 20th Century Fox's Jumper, MGM's Rocky, Paramount's Cloverfield, Sony Pictures' Spider-Man and Warner Bros.'
-10,000 B.C.
+Movie titles include 20th Century Fox's Jumper, MGM's Rocky, Paramount’s Cloverfield, Sony Pictures' Spider-Man, and Warner Bros.’s 10,000 B.C.
 Disney titles available to rent include Pirates of the Caribbean: Dead Man's Chest.

 TV shows available for rental include Discovery Channel’s Deadliest Catch, Cartoon Networks’ Aqua Teen Hunger Force and A&E’s Criss Angel Mindfreak.

 Sony said one of the key value propositions of the service is portability: Consumers are able to transfer digital content from the PS3 to the PSP portable for watching video on the go.